-15. ✧ Take pictures in the Photo Booth at Ace Hotel
+40. Take Pictures in the Photo Booth at Ace Hotel

 At first, this might not sound like anything spectacular.
 After all, we have all been to a photo booth or two in our lives before, so what’s so special about this one?
 Well, the photo booth at the Ace Hotel in Portland is ancient.
 We are talking photographic technology from a hundred or so years ago.
 It uses the same process that was used way back when silver film was the rage.

-You have to wait for hours for the images to develop and it will be dripping wet when it shoots out of the booth.
-It is quite an experience like no other.
-Do you feel like taking a journey back in time?
-Leave your iPhone in your room and take selfies in the photo booth at Ace Hotel.
+You have to wait just a few minutes for the images to develop and it is quite an experience, so leave your iPhone in your room and take selfies in the photo booth at Ace Hotel.17.

-21. ✧ Walk in the Redwood Grove at Hoyt Arboretum
+43. Walk Through the Towering Redwood Grove Hoyt Arboretum

 McMenamins Kennedy School is an old elementary school turned into an entertainment haven.
 You can sleep in one of their guest rooms, eat in the Boiler Room and watch a movie in the comfy theater.
 Plus, if you have ever been late to class or offended a teacher you are able to pay your penance in the Detention Bar where they will serve you beer, wine, single malts or bourbons.
 That sounds like my kind of detention.

 49. See the Oddities at Freakybuttrue Peculiarium